Joynicc/AV-Encroachment-SSM-Analyzer/README.md

-# Autonomous Shuttle Safety Analysis
+# Encroachment-Aware Safety Analysis for Autonomous Shuttles

-Post-hoc **surrogate safety measure (SSM)** analysis for interactions between an autonomous shuttle and surrounding road users (vehicles and pedestrians), computed from georeferenced object trajectories extracted from roadside video.
+Post-hoc encroachment-aware surrogate safety measure (SSM) analysis of interactions between an autonomous shuttle and surrounding road users (vehicles and pedestrians), based on georeferenced object trajectories extracted from roadside video.
+Safety measures are selected and computed according to the type of spatial and traffic interaction/encroachment identified between the shuttle and each surrounding agent.

-Given a timestamp flagged as an "anomalous" or interesting event, the notebook reconstructs the local traffic scene around the shuttle at that moment, identifies every nearby vehicle and pedestrian, and computes a set of dimension-aware, heading-aware safety indicators for each shuttle–agent pair (Time-to-Collision, Post-Encroachment Time, Deceleration Rate to Avoid a Crash, Distance Headway, lane-encroachment classification, with a plain-language narrative).
+Given a timestamp flagged as an "anomalous" or interesting event, the notebook reconstructs the local traffic scene around the shuttle, identifies nearby vehicles and pedestrians, classifies the type of interaction or encroachment for each shuttle–agent pair, and computes the corresponding dimension-aware, heading-aware safety measures (Time-to-Collision, Post-Encroachment Time, Deceleration Rate to Avoid a Crash, Distance Headway, etc.).
 It also produces a bird's-eye-view 2D plot of the scene.

 This code was developed as part of research carried out by **Fondazione LINKS** and **Politecnico di Torino**, and accompanies an academic publication (see [Citation](#citation)).